 Yesterday afternoon, when we walked the land on the ridge where the house is located to assess drought damage, it was beautifully warm hiking weather.
-More importantly though, the majority of our oaks and junipers appears reasonably healthy.
+More importantly, though, the majority of our oaks and junipers appears reasonably healthy.
 An assessment of the mesquite down below in the flats leading to the dry wash will have to wait till the new leaves come in late April.
 I also have to check on the persimmon, but all in all, we were very fortunate.
-There’s much less damage, than we feared.
-And after some solid rains we have fresh green sprouting here and there.
+There’s much less damage than we feared.
+And after some solid rains, we have fresh green sprouting here and there.
 It may be only weeds, but it’s crisp and juicy.
 The moist earth looks richly black and I hope my unicorns will soon be fat and glossy again.

-Before we could drive out to the ranch, I wanted to submit my application for citizenship.
+Before we drove out to the ranch, I wanted to submit my application for citizenship.
 An action only about 30 years in the making – what do they say?
 Better late than never!
 Now that I’ve received the German Government’s permission to remain a proper old German lady, I’m finally ready to ask the US government, if they want me, too.
 To that end I spent my first day back on US soil at the computer, checking and re-checking the ten pages of the USCIS naturalization form N-400.
 Then it was off to Kinko’s, well, these days it’s called ‘FedEx Office’, where they print such valuable documents and ship them safely.
-On the way there I stopped for passport-style pictures and a Nr.2 pencil, with which to gently print my name and alien number on the back of each picture.
-Yes, ‘they’ do number us aliens, to better keep track of us.
+On the way there I stopped for passport-style pictures and an Nº2 pencil, with which to gently print my name and alien number on the back of each picture.
+Yes, ‘They’ do number us aliens, to better keep track of us.

 By filing my application, I’m now no longer allowed to leave the country.
 ‘They’ also like to keep us within easy reach, should additional questions arise.
 Or just for sport.
 We are, after all, aliens.